 That said, I should point out that there are notable exceptions.
-If you're running a Check Point firewall on NT, there's no reason not to feel the box is as secure as its Unix counterpart.
+If you're running a Check Point firewall on NT, there's no reason not to feel the system is as secure as its Unix counterpart.
 Vendors of these products generally catch things a user might otherwise miss when hardening the system on their own.

-Disable all unnecessary services.
+- Disable all unnecessary services.
 To do this, you first need to determine which services can be disabled.
 Sounds simple enough, but it's not.
 For example, it's impossible to disable the Remote Procedure Call (RPC) service.
 Also, little documentation exists to identify what services a given purpose will require.
 Even if we had such a list, it would likely change depending on a vendor's specific implementation (say, of a DNS or mail server).
 In the end, knowing which services are required and which can be disabled is largely a matter of trial and error.

-Remove all unnecessary executables and registry entries.
+- Remove all unnecessary executables and registry entries.
 Forgetting to remove unneeded executables and registry entries might allow an attacker to invoke something that had previously been disabled.

 - Apply appropriately restrictive permissions to files, services, end points and registry entries.
 Inappropriate permissions could give an attacker an opening.
 The ability to launch CMD.EXE as "LocalSystem," for example, is a classic backdoor.

-An alternative to this type of hardening is what TruSecure calls essential configurations, or ECs.
-ECs are like best practices for server security, a set of tasks that can be completed in an hour or so on any existing or new box.
+An alternative to this type of system hardening is what TruSecure calls essential configurations, or ECs.
+ECs are like best practices for server security, a set of tasks that can be completed in an hour or so on any existing or new system.
 ECs don't harden the box, per se, but they make it resistant to all known mass exploits and the most common vulnerabilities for the box's primary task.
-Therefore, ECs can be applied to any box, regardless of its role, but aren't designed to equal the security of a hardened box.
+Therefore, ECs can be applied to any box, regardless of its role, but aren't designed to equal the security of a hardened system.